Indonesian · Main course

 I can't find ikan bilis.
 What's the substitute?

 Dried baby anchovies from a Chinese, Korean (myeolchi), or Japanese (niboshi) grocer will work.
 Don't use canned anchovies — completely different texture and flavour.
-In a pinch, omit and add an extra teaspoon of shrimp paste.

 Is this very spicy?